hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 A case where it might be OK to learn how the sausage is made.

 [12:26:35](#vssVrIm1GUOmia772IpjO4gwAE_2b7GgyJFLosL6Q48) <GalenIvanov (Galen Ivanov)>:
-@henrikmk Yes, indeed Ì†ΩÌ∏Ñ  No animals were harmed during the making of the images above.
+@henrikmk Yes, indeed üòÑ  No animals were harmed during the making of the images above.

 [17:31:19](#5sasNV1pXVNLkl1E5ycSP2-Q3a9IEWF6NCb5ozhLkeM) <greggirwin (Gregg Irwin)>:
 So fun!
 NormForm is a nice find.
 And I can see puzzle games coming out of this.
 Generate tiles, keep their order, then randomize and players recreate them.
 Not a new idea by any means.
 Very likely someone has already done it with NormForm.
 This kind of thing will also be great, muted, for backgrounds.